 Environment and Location Diagram

 The Environments and Locations diagram depicts which locations host which applications, identifies what technologies and/or applications are used at which locations, and finally identifies the locations from which business users typically interact with the applications.
-This diagram should also show the existence and location of different deployment environments, including non-production environments, such as development and pre production.
+This diagram should also show the existence and location of different deployment environments, including non-production environments, such as development and pre-production.

 Platform Decomposition Diagrams

 The Platform Decomposition diagram depicts the technology platform that supports the operations of the Information Systems Architecture.
 The diagram covers all aspects of the infrastructure platform and provides an overview of the enterprise’s technology platform.
-The diagram can be expanded to map the technology platform to appropriate application components within a specific functional or process area.
-This diagram may show details of specification, such as product versions, number of CPUs, etc. or simply could be an informal “eye-chart” providing an overview of the technical environment.
+The diagram can be expanded to map the technology platform to appropriate application components within a specific function or process area.
+This diagram may show details of the specification, such as product versions, number of CPUs, etc. or simply could be an informal “eye-chart” providing an overview of the technical environment.

 The Processing diagram focuses on deployable units of code/configuration and how these are deployed onto the technology platform.
 A deployment unit represents grouping of business function, service, or application components.
 The Processing diagram addresses the following: